Everything You Need to Know About 1p Per Hour Electric Heaters (March 2025 update)

 Sufficient Heating

 There's an expectation that these low-cost heaters can adequately warm a room.
 Most are low-wattage devices that may only provide localised heating in a small space.
-They may not be as sufficient in heating large spaces.
+They may not be sufficient for heating large spaces.

 Energy Efficiency